avinayak/avinayak.github.io/content/posts/2013-10-20-music-mood.md

 Anyone can go to the page, and click the play button and play a song(randomly) and guess the song’s mood.
 The Webapp written in flask, saved all this information to an sqlite table in my laptop.
 I placed this in our college’s network for everyone to consume, and at the end of the day I had \~15% of my music collection of 4400 songs “moodated”.
 Hopefully, I’ll train the algorithm completely in a few weeks time.

-## Edit

-This project failed miserably :(

-I underestimated the kind of effort & feature extraction involved in music.
-Most songs won’t have a single mood throughout.
-The next step after getting the songs tagged with mood information is to extract \~ 60 parameters for individual tracks, such as pitch, frequency, timber etc. and train the SVM with this.

-Unfortunately, the model never converged well, and I got sidetracked by other projects.